 Yes, but this information won’t carry as much weight as it does in traditional financing scenarios.
 With a Merchant Cash Advance, having a damaged personal credit history is not an automatic disqualifier.
 Many businesses that have trouble with banks and other similar traditional financial institutions can qualify and enjoy continuing success with a Merchant Cash Advance

 There is typically no set time limit, however, if the repay term is exceedingly long, this may have an effect on future cash advance funding approvals or may lower the amount of approved for future funding.
 MCA PAyments are based on the business recievables so there is no fixed payment term.
 LOC Amortization from 3-18 months (the term may reset every time you draw capital)

-We currently work with three funding providers, RapidAdvance, Business Financial Services.
-Here are the differences between three providers and the requirements to qualify:
+We currently work with two funding providers; RapidAdvance and Business Financial Services.
+Here are the differences between the two providers and the requirements to qualify:

 Amount of Cash Advance